andreia-oca/aflnet/tutorials/mosquitto/README.md

 6. Save all the interesting packages into an `input` directory.

+## Our seed corpora

+We have privded different seed corpora:
+ - just for fuzzing in subscriber mode
+ - just for fuzzing in publisher mode
+ - the extended corpus imported from [mqtt-fuzz](https://github.com/F-Secure/mqtt_fuzz/tree/master/valid-cases).

 ## Start the fuzzing campaign on your local machine

 Before starting a fuzzing campaing run the following commands to stop AFL from complaining: